13 Hawaii Rooftop Bars With Views So Magical You’ll Be Bragging About For Years

 Buho (Spanish for “owl”) perches atop the Waikiki Shopping Plaza, bringing Mexico’s vibrant flavors to Hawaii’s night sky.
 This expansive rooftop features colorful Mexican tilework, string lights, and commanding views of the Waikiki cityscape.
 The partially covered layout ensures comfort regardless of weather, while outdoor fire pits create intimate gathering spots.

 The fusion of traditional Mexican techniques with island ingredients creates unexpected flavor combinations.
-Their chef grinds corn daily for house-made tortillas-I’ve watched tourists who claimed “I don’t like tequila” become converts after sampling their carefully curated selection paired with freshly prepared salsa flights.
+Their chef grinds corn daily for house-made tortillas, I’ve watched tourists who claimed “I don’t like tequila” become converts after sampling their carefully curated selection paired with freshly prepared salsa flights.

 Pro tip: Reserve for 7pm to experience both sunset colors and the gradual illumination of city lights.
 Taco Tuesday features $5 specialty tacos and $8 margaritas.
 For larger groups, request the semi-private “Owl’s Nest” corner section with lounge seating and dedicated service.